Thinking about rabbit adoption? Rabbits can make wonderful pets—but before you adopt a bunny rabbit, it’s important to know how to care for them.

 Rabbit Bedding and Litter

 For bedding, wood shavings are not recommended because they can pose a health risk from the dust or if your rabbit ingests it, Dr. Tomaras says.
-Instead, try an option like Kaytee clean and cozy bedding, which is designed to be eco-friendly and dust-free.
+Instead, try an option like Kaytee Clean & Cozy Bedding, which is designed to be eco-friendly and dust-free.

 After you adopt a bunny rabbit, add toys to their environment to provide enrichment and keep them engaged.
 Some of the best rabbit toys involve hay or straw as an enticement, Dr. Tomaras says.